hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 ## Getting started with Git

-For this assignment, we will be using `git`, a source code control tool, for distributing and submitting homework assignment.
+For this assignment, we will be using `git`, a source code control tool, for distributing and submitting homework assignments.

 This will allow you to download the code and instruction for the homework, and also submit the labs in a standardized format that will streamline grading.